BU-ISCIII/relecov-platform/docs/markdown_files/upload_to_ena.md

-# Upload samples to ENA
+# Upload Samples to ENA

-The European Nucleotide Archive (ENA) is a comprehensive repository that collects, archives, and disseminates nucleotide sequence data from a variety of organisms, such as influenza, coronaviruses (including SARS-CoV-2) and respiratory syncytial virus (RSV).
+The **European Nucleotide Archive (ENA)** is a comprehensive public repository that collects, archives, and shares nucleotide sequence data from various organisms, including influenza, coronaviruses (such as SARS-CoV-2), and respiratory syncytial virus (RSV).

-It is part of the European Bioinformatics Institute (EBI) and offers a platform for researchers worldwide to share genomic data, providing access to a wide range of data types, including raw sequencing reads, assembled genomes, and related metadata, supporting both short and long-reads.
+It is maintained by the **European Bioinformatics Institute (EBI)** and provides a platform for researchers worldwide to share genomic data.

+ENA supports a wide range of data types, including:

+- Raw sequencing reads
+- Assembled genomes
+- Associated metadata
+- Both short-read and long-read sequencing data

-Although its a public domain, prior to submitting any samples to ENA you will need to [register](https://www.ebi.ac.uk/ena/browser/submit).
+Although ENA is a public resource, **you must first [register](https://www.ebi.ac.uk/ena/browser/submit)** before submitting any samples.

-You may find several options to submit your data depending on your informatics skill level.
+There are multiple submission options available, depending on your technical experience.

-Relecov-tools already implement a [module](https://github.com/BU-ISCIII/relecov-tools?tab=readme-ov-file#upload-to-ena) to upload samples automatically to ENA, you will only need to install the package, and follow the instructions found in the repository.
+## Automated Submission with Relecov-tools

+The [**relecov-tools**](https://github.com/BU-ISCIII/relecov-tools?tab=readme-ov-file#upload-to-ena) package includes a module to automate the upload of samples to ENA.

+To use it:

+1. Install the `relecov-tools` package.
+2. Follow the instructions provided in the repository's documentation.

+This tool simplifies the submission process, making it easier to integrate ENA uploads into your workflow.